aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/png-to-xlsm/_index.md

 {{% blocks/products/pf/agp/content h2="Save PNG to XLSM in C# Online for Free" %}}

-The following example demonstrates how to convert PNG to XLSM document format in C#.
+The following example demonstrates how to convert PNG to XLSM in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert PNG file into XLSM format.
+Follow the easy steps to convert PNG to XLSM.
 Upload your PNG file, then simply save it as XLSM file.
 For both PNG reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original PNG document.

 {{% /blocks/products/pf/agp/text %}}